lisongxu/CSCE156-Lab-Java-File/readme.md

 ## 2.2 Formatted Output

-In Java you can use `String.format()` to format a `String` and save it to a variable or you can use `printf()` of `PrintWriter` to output the result to a file.
+In Java, you can use `String.format()` to format a `String` and save it to a variable or you can use `printf()` of `PrintWriter` to output the result to a file.

 Both methods take a *variable* number of arguments.
 The first argument is a string that specifies a *format* in which to print the subsequent arguments.
 Various flags can be used to print different types of variable values in a specific format.
-Some of the major flags
+Some of the major flags supported:
-supported:

 * `%Ns` - print the argument as a string, right-justified with at least `N` characters.
 If the string value is less than `N`, it will be padded